bluebarnacles/bluebarnacles/README.md

 - 👋 Hi, I’m @bluebarnacles
-- 👀 I’m interested in Python, C, Assembly, GLSL
+- 👀 I’m interested in Embedded C, Python, Assembly
-- 🌱 I’m currently learning animation
-- 📃 Check out my Android game: https://boatware.xyz/
-- 📮 boatwarestudio@gmail.com

 <!---
 bluebarnacles/bluebarnacles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.